sophiaelizecruz/sophiaelizecruz.github.io/essays/ask-and-you-shall-receive.md

 ## What Constitutes A Smart Question?

-A smart question starts off with a question.
-First of all, what exactly are you trying to solve?
+First of all, what _exactly_ are you trying to solve?

 By knowing what exactly you want to solve, it saves you a lot of time.
+There are threads from users that might have had the same problem with their software or hardware!
 The internet is your friend.
-There are many online resources available to us, from Stack Overflow to the humble FAQ.
-It also helps to browse forums and threads that may be similar to your problem before asking; it maye even answer your question!
+There are also many online resources available to us, from Stack Overflow to the humble FAQ.
+It also helps to browse forums and threads that may be similar to your problem before asking; it may even answer your question!
 There are many tools such as tags that can help someone narrow down their search.
-You can experiment on your own or ask people that you know who you think would be knowledgable in the topic.
+You can experiment on your own or ask people that you know who you think would be knowledgable on the topic.
 It's only after your research that you should consider asking people online for help if your search does not produce the answers you need.
 Asking the developer should only be used as a last resort.

-By showing that you are able to take the time to do the research and that you are able to formulate a "smart" question, it also gives "hackers" the impression that you aim to maintain a level of professionalism, and that you do not intend to waste their time.
-This may even result in making connections with these "hackers" because you have proven that you are capable of such problem solving skills, which may benefit your career in the long run.
+By showing that you can take the time to do the research and that you can formulate a "smart" question, it also gives "hackers" the impression that you aim to maintain a level of professionalism, and that you do not intend to waste their time.
+This may even result in making connections with these "hackers" because you have proven that you are capable of such problem-solving skills, which may benefit your career in the long run.

-## So, What Does A Smart Question Look Like?
+## So, What Does A Smart Question _Look_ Like?
 The following entry displays a ReactJS related question, where the user wanted to know how to activate a progress bar countdown after the pushing of a button to show the amount of time before the button was to be active again.

 ```
 Q: I am trying to activate a progressbar countdown after I push abutton.